Preschool Information and questions contact: Lara Stanton 508-996-3926 firstname.lastname@example.org

 We offer a full-day program: Monday through Friday, 9:05-3:05.
 A breakfast program is available beginning at 8:45.

 Parents of peer partners are responsible for the transportation of their child to and from school.

 There is a monthly fee charged for peer partner participation in our preschool program.
-The fee is due and payable the first day of each month from September to June.
-Checks are payable to Town of Dartmouth.
-You are also able to pay online utilizing the Town of Dartmouth website, https://www.town.dartmouth.ma.us/.
+The fee is $450 per month and is due and payable the first week of each month from September to June.
+Checks are payable to the Town of Dartmouth.
+You may also pay online at the Town of Dartmouth website using this link Preschool Tuition Payment

 Applications for new school years are accepted from early February to mid-March every year.
-To complete the application, please download the online form at https://www.dartmouth.school/Page/1885 or stop by our registration center located in our Administrative Offices at 8 Bush Street.
+To complete the application, please print and complete the Preschool Application or stop by our registration office located in our Administrative Offices at 8 Bush Street.
 Applications will also be available at your local school.

 In order to apply for our program:

 - Applicants must be three years old prior to September 1

 - Applicants must be toilet trained prior to the start of school